 - Much More Coming Soon

-This is just a small list of some of the highlight changes coming with Android P. They’re mainly aimed at developers, and we’ll learn about other exciting changes in May.
-Stay tuned for more details.
-This is all just hitting the wires.
+This is just a small list of some of the highlight changes coming with Android P. They’re mainly aimed at developers, and we’ll learn more with the final update in July next month.

 Android P Release Date & Updates